 3. COA Action If reviewers determine a proposed program aligns to all standards, the program is recommended for approval by the COA at one of its regularly scheduled meetings.
-Institutional representatives are invited to attend the COA meeting at which the proposed program is being considered for approval.
-Questions from the COA about the proposed program may be directed to these institutional personnel for responses.
 The action taken by the COA is communicated to the institution in writing.